MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/defender-endpoint-false-positives-negatives.md

 4. In the **Manage alert** section, select **True alert** or **False alert**.
 Use **False alert** to classify a false positive.

 > [!TIP]
-> For more details about suppressing alerts, see [Manage Microsoft Defender for Endpoint alerts](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/manage-alerts).
+> For more information about suppressing alerts, see [Manage Microsoft Defender for Endpoint alerts](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/manage-alerts).

 ## Submit a file for analysis